Frequently Asked Questions

 Understanding Our Deal Scoring System

-Our Deal Scores system evaluates properties across four key dimensions: Value, Motivation, Risk, and Overall Rank.
+Our Deal Scores system evaluates properties across key dimensions: Value, Confidence, and Deal Score.
 Each dimension provides unique insights into the deal's quality and potential.

 Score Scale (A-E)